Diarsid/gem-injector/docs/tutorial.md

 Pivotal implementation idea of injection mechanism in this container is constructor injection.
 This dependency injection type has been choosed because of setter injection is usually regarded by many developers as anti-pattern as it allows incomplete objects initialization.
 Setter initialization does not provide the way developer could be confident that object has all its fields initialized properly.

 Therefore container cares about constructors of module classes and does not analyze their fields.
 Container collects all constructors from declared objects set and gets their constructor arguments.
 The object's constructor arguments list is further regarded as set of object's dependencies.
-Subsequent injection of all nessecary dependencies is also performed based on list of constructor arguments.
+Subsequent injection of all necessary dependencies is also performed based on list of constructor arguments.

 Container does not collect or process object's fields or methods information nor perform direct field injection or setter injection.

-To provide consistent and precise module's behavior and avoid uncertainty or complex configurations it is allowed for module class to have only one explicit constructor with all nessecary dependencies declared as its arguments.
+To provide consistent and precise module's behavior and avoid uncertainty or complex configurations it is allowed for module class to have only one explicit constructor with all necessary dependencies declared as its arguments.

 ##### Module Types [:arrow_up_small:](#gem-injector-tutorial)